 If you are a non-EU citizen it is advisable that you seek legal advice from UK Immigration Experts as your immigration can be slightly complex.
 There are diverse pathways for non-EU nationals to immigrate to the UK:

 - Tier 1 Visa for highly skilled immigrants through a points-based system

-- Tier 2 Visa for skilled workers who are sponsored by an employer in the UK
+- Skilled worker visa for individuals who are sponsored by an employer in the UK

 - Tier 5 Provisional Work Visa through the Youth Mobility Scheme